Mehmed Sabahaddin: Biography

 After the First Congress of Ottoman Opposition, Prince Sabahaddin used his supposed majority mandate to turn the congress into a committee known as the Ottoman Freedom-Lover's Committee, and made an unsuccessful coup attempt in 1902.
 In 1906 after developing an obsession with Anglo-Saxon civilization he founded the Private Initiative and Decentralization Committee.
 He published the journal Terakki, which was the publication organ of the society, and defended the principles of decentralization in administration and free enterprise in economics.
 The journal won support among the minorities and merchants of the empire.
 Branches of the society were opened in Istanbul, Izmir, Alanya and Damascus.

 After the Young Turk Revolution in 1908 and the seizure of power by the CUP, Prince Sabahaddin returned to the Ottoman Empire.
 He founded the Liberty Party, which largely professed his own politics and opposed the CUP.
 The party was unsuccessful in the 1908 general election.
 The party was soon accused of playing a role in the 31 March Incident and was shuttered.
 Sabahaddin was arrested but released through the mediation of Mahmut Şevket Pasha and Hurşit Pasha.
 Later, when he was tried in absentia for being involved in this incident and sentenced to death, he fled abroad again.

 He played a role in the establishment of the Freedom and Accord Party.
 After the Raid on the Sublime Porte on 23 January 1913, his supporters planned to overthrow the government and put him into power by carrying out a similar operation.
 When the operation commenced on June 11, 1913, they only managed to assassinate Shevket Pasha.
 The assassins were caught and executed, and Prince Sabahaddin was forced to flee Paris.
 He lived in various cities in Europe during World War I, and was head of the opposition in exile in western Switzerland.

 In 1919, Sabahaddin returned to Istanbul after the end of the Union and Progress regime.
 Upon his return to Turkey, he published his work Türkiye Nasıl Kurtarılabilir?
 (How Can Turkey Be Saved?), which was banned during the CUP regime.
-He supported the Turkish Nationalist Movement in Anatolia led by Mustafa Kemal Pasha.
+After World War I, he initially did not support or oppose the Turkish War of Independence but later, after the Occupation of Constantinople, he started to directly oppose Mustafa Kemal.
 After the proclamation of the Turkish Republic, in 1924 he was forced to leave the country due to the law exiling members of the House of Osman.
 Prince Sabahaddin returned to Switzerland.
 In his autobiography Witness (1962, first edition; 1974, revised and enlarged second edition), John G. Bennett notes that in Sabahaddin's later years, because of his frustrations, disappointments, and exile he reportedly had become an alcoholic and had died in 1948, in Neuchâtel, in great poverty.